Starscream: Role in the films

-In the first film, Starscream rallies the other Decepticons to battle once Frenzy alerts them to the AllSpark's location.
+In 2007's Transformers, Starscream rallies the other Decepticons to battle once Frenzy alerts them to the AllSpark's location.
 Starscream disguises as an F-22 Raptor providing cover for humans in Mission City and severely injures Bumblebee.
-After flying through the city, Starscream attempts to take the AllSpark from Sam, but is later attacked by both Ironhide and Ratchet.
+After flying through the city, Starscream attempts to take the AllSpark from Sam but is later attacked by both Ironhide and Ratchet.
 Ironhide takes the most damage, while Ratchet was able to hold his ground against Starscream's attacks.
 He transforms back into jet mode and flies away, leaving Ironhide and Ratchet damaged.
 He then assists Megatron in going after the AllSpark by shooting down the helicopter that was going to extract the Cube from Sam.
 Later, he attacks several F-22 Raptors flying through Mission City.
 Due to him transforming into a Raptor himself, Starscream was able to escape the jets as they were firing back at him.
 After Megatron was killed by Sam, Starscream retreats into deep space.

-In the second film, Starscream is first seen aboard the Nemesis shipwreck and is confronted by a returning Megatron, angry that Starscream left him to die.
+In 2009's Transformers: Revenge of the Fallen, Starscream is first seen aboard the Nemesis shipwreck and is confronted by a returning Megatron, angry that Starscream left him to die.
 Starscream explains that he and the Fallen engineered a new army of Decepticons, but reveals to Megatron that without sufficient energon levels to feed them, the hatchlings destined to become the new army will keep dying.
 Later in a factory near Sam's college, Starscream watches as Megatron plans to cut out Sam's brain and later Optimus Prime and Bumblebee arrive.
 Starscream joins Megatron and Grindor in a battle against Optimus Prime in the forest, which resulted in Optimus cutting off Starscream's right arm and ripping Grindor's head in half, however Megatron managed to kill Optimus by stabbing him in the back and shooting his spark out.
 Megatron and Starscream retreat as the Autobots arrive to save Sam.
 Megatron berates Starscream again after failing to capture the human.
 During the battle in Egypt, Starscream informs Megatron about the NEST soldiers and the Autobots planning to resurrect Optimus with the Matrix of Leadership.
 Starscream then leads the Decepticons on the hunt for Sam and Mikaela, sends Rampage after them, and leads the assault against the Autobots and NEST.
 After the Fallen was killed by super-mode Optimus Prime and Megatron was badly damaged, Starscream advises his leader to escape.